MicrochipTech/ml-dsPIC33CK-Predictive-Maintenance-in-Motor-Control-Applications/README.md

 - Build the project and program the device.

-- Open the terminal window on Data Visualizer, select COM port of LVMC board and set below configurations
+- Open the terminal window on Data Visualizer, select the COM port of the LVMC board, and set the below configurations
   - Baud rate 115200
   - Data bits 8
   - Stop bits 1
   - Parity None

-The below message will be printed right after device reset.
+The below message will be printed right after the device reset.
 Indicating Knowledge pack number and the motor status.